Indonesian robo-advisor app Bibit raises $30 million led by Sequoia Capital India – TechCrunch

 Bibit claims that over the past year, it has registered more than one million first-time investors.
 As an example of market potential, the company cites data from the Indonesian Stock Exchange and Indonesia Central Securities Depository that showed the number of retail investors in the country grew 56% year-over-year in 2020, with about 92% of new investors aged between 21 to 40.
 But only about 2% of Indonesians have participated in the stock market.

-Bibit chief executive officer Sigit Kouwagam told TechCrunch that most Indonesians invest their money in term deposit bank accounts or leave it in low-yield checking accounts.
+Kouwagam said most Indonesians invest their money in term deposit bank accounts or leave it in low-yield checking accounts.

 “Traditionally, they also invest real estate or physical godl bars,” he added, but millennial and Gen Z investors are shifting toward “higher-yielding liquid investments that are also convenient to manage and can be started with a lower ticket size.”